mbaze/bzpack/README.md

 # bzpack

 Bzpack is a data compression tool for sizecoding and retrocomputing enthusiasts.
-For tiny programs like 256-byte, 512-byte, or
-1024-byte intros, a compact decoder is as important as compression efficiency.
-While Bzpack isn't intended as a general-purpose packer like [ZX0](https://github.com/einar-saukas/ZX0), it aims to balance simplicity and efficiency, since complex encoding schemes may not produce a short enough stream to justify a larger decoder size.
+For tiny demoscene programs like 256-byte, 512-byte, or 1024-byte intros, a compact decoder is as important as compression efficiency.
+Bzpack isn't intended as a general-purpose packer like [ZX0](https://github.com/einar-saukas/ZX0).
+Rather, it aims to strike a balance between size and efficiency that's ideal for sizecoding, since complex encoding schemes may not produce a stream short enough to justify a larger decoder.
 Special consideration has been given to the Sinclair ZX Spectrum.

 ## Usage